-- If you keep sensitive information on a flash drive or external hard drive, make sure to keep these locked as well.
+- If you keep protected data on a flash drive or external hard drive, make sure their encrypted and locked up as well.

-- For desktop computers, shut-down the system when not in use - or lock your screen.
+- For desktop computers, lock your screen or shut-down the system when not in use.

 Tip #7 - Safeguard Protected Data

-Be aware of sensitive data that you come into contact with, and associated restrictions - review the UCB Data Classification Standard to understand data protection level requirements.
+Be aware of Protected Data that you come into contact with and its associated restrictions.
+Review the UCB Data Classification Standard to understand data protection level requirements.
 In general:

-- Keep sensitive data (e.g., SSN's, credit card information, student records, health information, etc.) off of your workstation, laptop, or mobile devices.
+- Keep high-level Protected Data (e.g., SSN's, credit card information, student records, health information, etc.) off of your workstation, laptop, or mobile devices.

 - Securely remove sensitive data files from your system when they are no longer needed.

 - Always use encryption when storing or transmitting sensitive data.

 Unsure of how to store or handle sensitive data?
-Contact us and ask!
+Email us at email@example.com.